Amauroascus kuehnii: Teleomorph

-The sexual form of this fungus produces white spherical dispersed ascomata (cleistothecia), which turn brown as the ascocarps (126-883 µm in diameter) mature.
-The ascii containing 8 ascospores are oval, and around 10-12×7-8 µm in dimension.
-The spherical, white spores have web-like texture on the surface and are 4-5 µm in diameter.
+The sexual form of this fungus produces white spherical dispersed ascomata (cleistothecia), which turn brown as the ascocarps (126-883 μm in diameter) mature.
+The asci containing 8 ascospores are oval, and around 10-12×7-8 μm in dimension.
+The spherical, white spores have web-like texture on the surface and are 4-5 μm in diameter.
 Compared to Amauroascus pseudoreticulatus-patellis which is closely related and has a similar appearance, A. kuehnii has shallower pits on the surface of the spores.
 Surrounding the ascomata are the peridial hyphae, which appear thin-walled, yellow to pale brown, and septate.
 In occasion, pigment granules cause the presence of Brown spots.

 Anamorph

 In the asexual state, A. kuehnii colonies first appear white, with a raised bump in the centre.
-Arthroconidia formed from smooth, straight, branched pale white hyphae, are around 2.8-8.4×2-4 µm in dimension.
+Arthroconidia formed from smooth, straight, branched pale white hyphae, are around 2.8-8.4×2-4 μm in dimension.
 The fungus grows rapidly in culture.
 On PDA, colonies are white, sparse and delicate.
 Reverse of the colonies appears pink with occasional black patches.
 Cleistothecia appear as white tufts at the periphery of the colony and form a yellow crust, which soon spread throughout the colony.
 On Sabouraud agar, colonies also appears white, sparse and delicate, whereas reverse appears dull red.
 Cleistothecia change from white to yellow to light brown over time.
 On CER under 21-25 °C, white or pale yellow cottony colonies form and turn granular in older portions.
 Reverse of the colonies appears uncoloured.
 On dilute salt acidic medium (DSA) under 25-28 °C, colonies appear yellow to brown with brown spots adjacent to the hairs.
 On peptone yeast extract agar (PYE) under 25-35 °C, colonies are yellow, dense and filamentous with a purplish brown centre and white periphery.